hipe/tmx/brazen/doc/issues/016-the-inferred-inflection-narrative.md

 there is a parent node, use that (assuming the common convention).

-otherwise, if there is custom inflection with a verb (and since we have no parent), assume that the class name is a noun. use that.  :#note-170
+otherwise, if there is custom inflection with a verb (and since we have no parent), assume that the class name is a noun. use that. :[#here.B]